<Children's Books and Music>

 See photo image of Dr. Bettye F. Baker by Gettysburg College, a flikr site.

-Subjects: Authors, Education and Educators, Scouts (Boys and Girls), Homecoming Queens, Pageants, Contests, Journalists, Newspapers, Magazines, Book Publishers, Music Publishers, Migration North, Children's Books and Music
+Subjects: Authors, Education and Educators, Scouts (Boys and Girls), Miss Kentucky, Homecoming Queens, Beauty Contests and Pageants, Journalists, Newspapers, Magazines, Book Publishers, Music Publishers, Migration North, Children's Books and Music

 Geographic Region: Louisville, Jefferson County, Kentucky / Cody, Wyoming / Pennsylvania

 Bradby was born in Virginia and graduated from Hampton University.
 A former journalist, she is a children's author who also writes fiction and free-lance material.
 Her first book, More Than Anything Else, was an ALA Notable Book in 1995.
 Another of her books, Momma, Where Are You From, illustrated by Chris K. Soentpiet, received the Golden Kite Honor Award.
 Bradby lives in Louisville, KY, with her family.
 For more see Marie Bradby's biography, a visitingauthors.com website; the Marie Bradby home page; or contact her at email@example.com.